 How does TSN affect this?
 The important benefit is providing a converged multi-service architecture.
 Critical services can have guaranteed performance and bounded latency.
 This saves cost by converging several networks into one.

+But not all TSN behaviors can be build in one network component without a difficult engineering.
+A profile for Utilities is needed to reduce the effort of engineering.
+IEC TC57 is looking for such a profile and is collaborating with the IEC SC65C/MT9.PT61784-6 project team.

+IEEE 802.3br provides the best basis for this instead of using only shapers.

 Critical voice services from field or substation.
 Ensuring voice traffic is unaffected by other data flow on common network.